-prepared for:
+sixthstreetstudy prepared for:

 Rapid City Area Metropolitan Planning Organization

 Sixth and Omaha Crossing Feasibility Study

-June 2020 DRAFT
+October 2020

-DRAFT Sixth & Omaha Crossing Feasibility Study
+Sixth and Omaha Crossing Feasibility Study

 Prepared for:

-Rapid City Area Metropolitan Planning Organization Prepared by:
+Rapid City Area Metropolitan Planning Organization

+Prepared by:

 Felsburg Holt & Ullevig 6300 South Syracuse Way, Suite 600 Centennial, CO 80111

 303.721.1440

 FHU Reference No. 119329-01

-June 2020
+October 2020

+The preparation of this report has been financed in part through grants from the Federal Highway Administration and Federal Transit Administration, U.S. Department of Transportation, under State Planning and Research Program, Section 104(f) of Title 23, U.S. Code.
+The contents of this report do not necessarily reflect the official views or policy of the U.S. Department of Transportation.

+Rapid City Area Metropolitan Planning Organization provides services without regard to race, color gender, religion, national origin, age or disability, according to the provisions contained in SDCL 20-13, Title VI of the Civil Rights Act of 1964, the Rehabilitation Act of 1973, as amended, the Americans With Disabilities Act of 1990 and Executive Order 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations, 1994.

+Any person who has questions concerning this policy or who believes they have been discriminated against should contact the Rapid City Area Metropolitan Planning Organization Title VI Coordinator, Patsy Horton, at 394-4120.

 Table of Contents

 1.0 Introduction .
 2

 2.0 Feas ibility Study Process

 3.0 Bicycle and Pedestrian Network Connections .
 4

 3.1 Crossing Omaha .
 4

 3.2 Sixth Street and the Bicycle Network .
 5

 3.3 Pedestrian Considerations .
 6

 4.0 Traffic Operations .
 7

 4. I Traffic Operations Methodology .
 7

 4.2 Data Collection .
 7

 4.3 Existing Conditions .
 8

 4.4 Future Conditions .
 9

 5.0 Rapid Transit System 12

 5.I Coolidge North 13

 5.2 Coolidge South 14

 5.3 Roosevelt Southeast 15

 5.4 Lincoln North 16

 6.0 Con Conclusion and Next Steps 17

 I.0 Introduction

 The ability of Sixth Street to serve as a high-functioning multimodal corridor is integral to sustaining and growing the reputation of Rapid City's core as a walkable, bikeable, and livable place.
 Many of the City's key activity centers - Main Street Square, Memorial Park, Rushmore Plaza Civic Center, the Milo Barber Transportation Center, and the Rapid City Public Library, to name a few - lie along the corridor, highlighting its importance as a gathering place for both residents and visitors.
 With significant additional development underway all along the corridor, the importance of providing a safe, comfortable, and convenient experience for all users is only going to magnify in the future.

 Omaha Street is an imposing barrier dividing the corridor between downtown and Memorial Park.
 Walking or biking at-grade across a wide, high-speed arterial, even when the crossing is signalized, will never be a particularly comfortable experience and will always come with safety concerns.
-Past attempts to improve the Sixth & Omaha crossing have proven only marginally successful.
-Additionally, the current signalized crossing was implemented, through an agreement between local and state officials, as a temporary solution for bicycle and pedestrian movements - its configuration is in conflict with eventual intersection improvements planned for the intersection of Fifth & Omaha, where additional turn lane storage will become necessary as traffic volumes continue to increase.
+Past attempts to improve the Sixth and Omaha crossing have proven only marginally successful.
+Additionally, the current signalized crossing was implemented, through an agreement between local and state officials, as a temporary solution for bicycle and pedestrian movements - its configuration is in conflict with eventual intersection improvements planned for the intersection of Fifth and Omaha, where additional turn lane storage will become necessary as traffic volumes continue to increase.